srleecode/domain/README.md

  - ui - contains a presentational component (also called "dumb" component)
  - directive - contains a directive

+## Testing a domain

+The different layers use different testing approaches:
+ - application: the tests cover use cases of the domain.
+HttpMockModule is used to mock out any http calls.
+ - data-access: the tests cover that external api are called correctly.
+This layer should should export the HttpMock[] that is going be used in the application and component tests to mock out the http calls.
+ - domain: there should be no tests in the domain layer as this code isinherently unstable
+ - util: Tests cover everything that is exposed.
+ - components/directives: Tests use UI tests and cover the use cases of the components/directives.
+HttpMockModule is used to mock out any http calls.

 ## Generators

 Grouping folders: